 By adhering to the six key guidelines below, cannot guarantee that trustees will not be subject to Trustees Indemnity Insurance claims under a Charity Insurance policy.
 They will certainly help in reducing exposure as well as assisting in defence of any action which may be raised.

 #1 Make Sure That Your Charity Activities & Actions Have a Clear Public Benefit

 Trustees and officers should clearly and concisely outline the charity’s programmes and how they will further the charity’s goals and, in turn, benefit the public.

 #2 Compliance With The Law and Your Charity’s Governing Document

 Trustees have a duty to ensure that details on the charity’s register are kept up to date and that a charity is compliant with the governing documentation and any relevant laws.

 #3 Acting in The Charity’s Best Interests

 Trustees should make clear and informed decisions that allow a charity to achieve its primary goals.
-All trustees also carry a duty of care to ensure that conflict does not arise with his or her personal interests, nor should a trustee receive any sort of benefit from his or her position.
+All trustees carry a duty of care to ensure they do not create any conflict of interests, nor should a trustee receive any sort of benefit from his or her position.